Week: Name

 The English word week comes from the Old English wice, ultimately from a Common Germanic wikōn-, from a root wik- "turn, move, change".
-The Germanic word probably had a wider meaning prior to the adoption of the Roman calendar, perhaps "succession series", as suggested by Gothic wikō translating taxis "order" in Luke 1:8.
+The Germanic word probably had a wider meaning before the Roman calendar was adopted, perhaps "succession series", as suggested by Gothic wikō translating taxis "order" in Luke 1:8.

 The seven-day week is named in many languages by a word derived from "seven".
 The archaism sennight ("seven-night") preserves the old Germanic practice of reckoning time by nights, as in the more common fortnight ("fourteen-night").
 Hebdomad and hebdomadal week both derive from the Greek hebdomás (ἑβδομάς, "a seven").
 Septimana is cognate with the Romance terms derived from Latin septimana ("seven mornings").